A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks: Detailed Results

 \subsection{Fairness Constraints as Linear Moment Conditions}

-\revised{Following the approach introduced in Section~\ref{sec:eg}, fairness constraints can be expressed as linear inequalities over classifier moments.
-This section details how we construct such linear constraints for the positive-label fairness definitions (Definitions~\ref{def:dp} and~\ref{def:eo}) in both binary and multi-class settings, extending the original EG formulation to support multiple simultaneous constraints.}
+Following the approach introduced in Section~\ref{sec:eg}, fairness constraints can be expressed as linear inequalities over classifier moments.
+This section details how we construct such linear constraints for the general label (Definitions~\ref{def:gldp} and~\ref{def:gleo}) fairness definitions in both binary and multi-class settings, extending the original EG formulation to support multiple simultaneous constraints.

 The constraints take the general form:

 Here, $M_{ij}$ are the entries of a matrix $M \in \mathbb{R}^{n \times m}$ that defines how each moment contributes to each constraint, where $m$ is the number of moments and $n$ is the number of constraints.
 The term $\epsilon_i$ denotes the upper bound for the $i$-th constraint, and \( \mu_j(h) \) is the $j$-th moment of the classifier \( h \), given by: